WHAT IS "PASSIVHAUS?"

 "ACH" -- air changes per hour under pressure of Pascal 50 ("50 Pascals").
 A Pascal is a standard unit (SI) of atmospheric pressure.
 "50 Pascals" approximates the pressure of a 20 MPH wind.
 A blower door test measures the infiltration and exfiltration, or ACH, of the building in questions under 50 Pascals of pressure.

 The process begins with a PHPP model of the site and building.
-With new construction, building design and orientation adjustments generally occur to maximize solar gain.
-In renovation, since the building location is already defined, the PHPP serves as an iterative tool to define insulation sufficiency and potentially as a design tool to enhance solar gain.
+With new construction, building design and orientation adjustments generally occur to maximize passive solar gain.
+In renovation, since the building location is already defined, the PHPP serves as an iterative tool to define insulation sufficiency and potentially as a design tool to enhance passive solar gain.
 In both cases the combination of solar gain, insulation sufficiency, building assemblies, glazing and architectural and landscape design lead to satisfaction of the necessary conditions shown above.
 That's it.
 Three simple and universal constraints!

 - PHPP Model,